 - Avoid entering your login credentials on third-party or other pages — but if you did that and lost access to your account, contact customer service immediately.
 Here are some more handy hints for use in the event of a hack.

-- Install a reliable security solution, such as Kaspersky Security Cloud, that will warn you if you try to open a suspicious page and also guard against malware, data collection, webcam surveillance, and other threats.
+- Install a reliable security solution, such as Kaspersky Premium, that will warn you if you try to open a suspicious page and also guard against malware, data collection, webcam surveillance, and other threats.